JohnTerragnoli/ECE281_CE4/README.md

 ```

-The purpose of this program was to take in a number at the memory location B0 and double it, subtract four, and then output the value in the accumulator to output 2.
+The purpose of this program was to take in a number at the memory location B0 and double it, subtract four, and then output the resulting value, which is in the accumulator, to output 2.
+The computer then entered a never ending loop to end the program so that it doesn't crash.

+The rest of the code in Part B simply took up space, it just contained commands telling the computer to do nothing basically.
+The computer never reached these commands anyway.

+// denotes comments.

 #Part C
 The full assembly code for Part C can be seen here: [Part_C](https://raw.githubusercontent.com/JohnTerragnoli/ECE281_CE4/master/Part%20C%20Code.psm)

+The purpose of this program was to